cfengine/documentation/examples/tutorials/manage-ntp.markdown

 handle                => "ntp_files_conf",
 ```

 A handle uniquely identifies a promise within a policy set.
-The [policy style guide][Policy Style Guide#promise handles] recommends a naming scheme for the handles e.g. `bundle_name_promise_type_class_restriction_promiser`.
+The [policy style guide][Policy style guide#promise handles] recommends a naming scheme for the handles e.g. `bundle_name_promise_type_class_restriction_promiser`.
 Handles are optional, but can be very useful when reviewing logs and can also be used to influence promise ordering with `depends_on`.

 ##### classes